fabiobozzo/expressjs-multiauth/README.md

 # ExpressJS Multi-auth

-This project allows to avoid boilerplate code when creating an expressjs web application which requires restricted access via a typical user login system.
+This project helps you avoid boilerplate code creating an expressjs web application which requires restricted access with a typical user login system.

-Users access the application by classic " register > confirmation e-mail > login " workflow or by signing-in with Google, Facebook, Twitter.
+Users access the application by classic - register > confirmation e-mail > login - workflow or by signing-in with Google, Facebook, Twitter.

 ## User storage